swordliongit/Odoo/Odoo Documentation/Odoo Backend/Advanced/Custom Modules/Updating a Module.md

 ### Notes
-*Changing one of the below requires do*
+*Changing one of the below requires you to do:*
--   XML changes from Backend interface -> Reload the page
+-  XML changes from Backend interface -> Reload page
--  XML changes from Backend ->
+-  XML changes from Backend -> Restart server
--   Python -> restart server
+-  Python -> Restart server, upgrade module
--   JS,CSS -> reload webpage
+-  JS,CSS -> Reload webpage

 **If you modify  your module(security.csv or python), you have to add the --update command to the args list of the launch.json and restart the server to see the changes.
 Don't forget to remove comment from the __manifest__.py's 'data' key:**